wildsurfer/task/README.md

 # The Solution

 ## Project structure
 The project structure is taken from the [set of common historical and emerging project layout patterns in the Go ecosystem](https://github.com/golang-standards/project-layout).
-It may look ambiguous for such a small project at it really worth it for bigger projects.
+It may look ambiguous for such a small project but it really worth it for bigger projects.

 ## Elapsed time
 It took me approx. **_one_** hour to build the first working version and **_three_** more hours to refactor the code.